wikindx/wikindx/README.txt

      - trunk/docs/          public and internal documentation sources of Wikindx

-     - website/             contains the sources of the project website
+     - website/             contains the sources of the project website and docs

 - Tools scripts